caseywdunn/course_bio_philosophy/readme.md

 The course grade for E&EB 321 will be based on the following:

+- 20% Responses to prompts
-- 35% Midterm paper
+- 25% Midterm paper
-- 50% Final paper
+- 40% Final paper
 - 15% Class participation

+There will be 2 prompts for questions throughout the course.
+The response is to be 400-500 words, excluding citations.

-The midterm paper will be 4-6 pages, with the focus on describing multiple perspectives on a previously addressed problem in the Philosophy of Biology.
-The final paper will be 8-10 pages, and will provide a synthesis and novel approach to a different problem.
+The midterm paper will be 6-8 pages, with the focus on describing multiple perspectives on a previously addressed problem in the Philosophy of Biology.
+The final paper will be 10-12 pages, and will provide a synthesis and novel approach to a different problem.
 An abstract will be submitted two weeks before the deadline for each.

 The papers are to be double spaced 12 point font.
 They must be fully cited (references do not count toward the page limit).